awandahl/math/README.md

 # Math databases

 A simple resource page for a workshop about getting started with the two major bibliographic databases in mathematics.

+Anders Wändahl  aw@kth.se

 #### How to access: